jychoi-hpc/gx/tests/README.md

 ## Running Regression and/or Unit Tests

-All tests are written using the Catch2 header library (documentation can be found at: <a href="https://github.com/catchorg/Catch2">Catch2</a>).
+All tests are written using the Catch2 header library (<a href="https://github.com/catchorg/Catch2">Catch2 Repository</a>).
 To run all tests, in the main directory give:

 ```
 ./unit_tests